2020 Louisiana elections

 A general election was held in the U.S. state of Louisiana on November 3, 2020.
-To vote by mail, registered Louisiana voters must request a ballot by October 30, 2020.
+To vote by mail, registered Louisiana voters had to request a ballot by October 30, 2020.

 State offices

 Louisiana Public Service Commission

-2 seats in the Louisiana Public Service Commission were up for election for a 6-year term.
+Two seats in the Louisiana Public Service Commission were up for election for a six-year term.

 District 1

 District 5

 Since a candidate won more than half of the votes in the primary, no general runoff was held.

 Louisiana House of Representatives (special)

 A special election was held for District 54 of the Louisiana House of Representatives due to the death of incumbent Reggie Bagala.

 Louisiana Supreme Court

 Two seats in the Louisiana Supreme Court were up for election.

 District 4

-A special election was held for District 4 due to the retirement of incumbent Justice Marcus R. Clark.
+A special election was held for District 4 due to the retirement of incumbent justice Marcus R. Clark.

 District 7

 On November 6, 2020, Terri Love withdrew from the race.
-Therefore, no general run-off was held.
+Therefore, no general runoff was held.